-Syria and China will announce strategic partnership as Asian Games diplomacy kicks off
+Syria and China announce strategic partnership as Asian Games diplomacy kicks off

 Assad’s visit parallels in some ways that of Russian President Vladimir Putin last year for the opening ceremony of the Beijing Winter Olympics.
 Both leaders are virtual pariahs in the West but welcomed by China as it tries to expand its global influence and promote an alternative to the U.S.-led international order.

-The Syrian leader will attend the Asian Games opening ceremony along with the king of Cambodia, the crown prince of Kuwait and the prime ministers of Nepal, Timor-Leste and South Korea, China’s Foreign Ministry has said.
-The competition, taking place in the city of Hangzhou, will have more participants than the Olympics.
+The Syrian leader will attend the Asian Games opening ceremony on Saturday night along with the king of Cambodia, the crown prince of Kuwait and the prime ministers of Nepal, East Timor and South Korea, China’s Foreign Ministry has said.

+Xi also met Kuwaiti Crown Prince Sheikh Meshal Al Ahmed Al Jaber Al Sabah on Friday and said he would work with him to take bilateral relations to a new level, CCTV reported.

+Both meetings took place at the West Lake state guest house.
+West Lake is a scenic tourist destination that has inspired Chinese painters over the centuries.

 Cambodian King Norodom Sihamoni arrived Friday at the airport in Hangzhou.
 CCTV video posted online showed him walking down the stairs from his plane to the tarmac for a red carpet welcome that included the Asian Games mascots.